funkyjams/Tarot/README.md

 ------------

-This is a java implementation of the [French Tarot(https://en.wikipedia.org/wiki/French_tarot) game].
+This is a java implementation of the [French Tarot game](https://en.wikipedia.org/wiki/French_tarot).

 Yet to be implemented: